beavillata/Bancomat/README.md

 The *csv* files are converted to *dat* using a secret key to make them unreadable.
 For educative reasons the *encrypter* file is included between the file and it is possible to convert files to read them.
 Normally this must be avoided.

-To encrypt or decrypt a file is possible to execute the following command line:
+To encrypt or decrypt a file is possible to execute the following command line on Unix:
 ```
 make encryption
 ```